blascsi/cv.blascsak.com/README.md

 3. Run `npm run build`
 4. Check if everything works correctly with loading `dist/index.html` into your browser.

-(Note: The build process replaces all strings matching `../../public` to `public`.
+(Note: The build process replaces all strings matching `../../public` and `./public` to `public`.
 Keep this in mind while development or make the replacement more specific if needed.)

 ## Reason for the build task